microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Update-MgBetaDirectory.md

     - `[PostponeUntilDateTime <DateTime?>]`: The future date and time when the status of a postponed recommendation will be active again.
     - `[Priority <String>]`: recommendationPriority
     - `[RecommendationType <String>]`: recommendationType
     - `[ReleaseType <String>]`: The current release type of the recommendation.
-The possible values are: preview, generallyAvailable, unknownFutureValue.
+The possible values are: preview or generallyAvailable.
     - `[RemediationImpact <String>]`: Description of the impact on users of the remediation.
 Only applies to recommendations with category set to identitySecureScore.
     - `[Status <String>]`: recommendationStatus
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.